JRomero300/NovelNest/README.md

-This is a web application in .NET Core that will integrate stripe!
+This is a web application in .NET Core with MVC